Outstanding Thesis and Outstanding Paper Prizes

 - 1997: Rizos Sakellariou, On The Quest For Perfect Load Balance in Loop-Based Parallel Computations

-Each year, at the Research Students' Symposium, a prize is awarded for the best paper by a research student.
-The rules for entry are as follows:
+Each year, at the Research Students' Symposium, a prize is awarded for the outstanding paper by a research student.

 - 2015: Fan-Lin Meng - A Profit Maximization Approach to Demand Response Management with Customers Behavior Learning in Smart Grid, Fan-Lin Meng and Xiao-Jun Zeng, accepted for publication in IEEE Transactions on Smart Grid 2015